AntoineJac/awsProject/README.md

-# testAntoineSamConsol
+# AWS SAM Marketing Cloud Custom Activity

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+It could also be deployed directly via a CI/CD using Github Actions.

 It includes the following files and folders.

 - hello-world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.